Anti-Inflammatory Diet Plan →

 Variations

-As mentioned, you can adjust and customize this Mexican quinoa recipe to fit all your needs.
+You can adjust and customize this Mexican quinoa recipe to fit all your needs.
 For instance, you could:

 • Add Meat.
 If you’re not following a vegan or vegetarian diet, feel free to stir in extra protein like ground beef, ground turkey, or shredded chicken.
 You could even add a couple of fried eggs on top!